backstage/backstage/docs/auth/oidc.md

 - `prompt`: Recommended to use `auto` so the browser will request login to the IDP if the user has no active session.

-Note that for the time being, any change in this yaml file requires a restart of the app.
+Note that for the time being, any change in this yaml file requires a restart of the app, also you need to have the `session.secret` part to use OIDC (some other providers might need this as well) to support user sessions.

 ### The Sign In provider